-Always maintain a slope "i" of over 3° and ensure that the diameter of any hose used is greater than that of the boiler's own condensate drain pipe.
+- Always maintain a slope "i" of over 3° and ensure that the diameter of any hose used is greater than that of the boiler's own condensate drain pipe. - The connection to the drainage system must be made according to current laws in compliance with any local regulations.

-A Fill the siphon with water before you start up the boiler to prevent combustion gases escaping into the room during the first few minutes of boiler functioning.
+Fill the siphon with water before you start up the boiler to prevent combustion gases escaping into the room during the first few minutes of boiler functioning.